fourstix/MCard1802Arduino/README.md

 Version 2
 ---------
-An improved version of this hardware and code is available at [fourstix/MCard1802ArduinoV2.](https://github.com/fourstix/MCard1802ArduinoV2)
-This versionversion uses a 16 x 2 LCD character display and Teensy 3.2 for Pixie Video.
-The hardware and code design is a bit cleaner.
+An improved version of this hardware and code is available as the [MCard1802ArduinoV2](https://github.com/fourstix/MCard1802ArduinoV2) project.
+The second version uses a 16 x 2 LCD character display and Teensy 3.2 for Pixie Video.
+The hardware and code design is a bit cleaner with the logic divided into a Front Panel Card and Daughter Card.

-The front panel card consists of an MCP23008 I2C 8 bit port expaqnder to drive the 1802 Control lines, a 7400 logic chip for Write Enable logic and inverting the Q line for serial communication, and an MCP23017 I2C dual port IO expander to communicate with the 1802 Membership card's data in and data out lines.
-A daughter card, provides the video and address line logic.
+The Front Panel card drives the 1802 Control lines, provides serial communication, and communicates with the 1802 Membership card's data in and data out lines.
+The Daughter Card, provides the video and address line logic and suppport for the MCSMP20J ROM.
-A minimum implementation with could be done with a 1802 Membership Card and the front panel logic alone.
+A minimum implementation can be done with a 1802 Membership Card and the Front Panel Card logic alone.

 Introduction
 -------------